dataiku/dss-visual-edit/docs/get-started.md

 * Once you've identified the dataset to edit via a webapp, please review its schema as a first step.
   * The webapp uses column meanings to show data (or let you edit it) in the best way.
 If the meaning wasn't defined explicitly, the webapp uses the storage type instead.
-  * If a column has missing values (which is typically the case for an editable column), make sure to use an appropriate storage type (e.g. not "integer").
-When in doubt, use "string".
+  * If a column has missing values, make sure to use an appropriate storage type (e.g. use "string" and not "integer", even if the meaning is Integer).
+This also applies to editable columns that don't have missing values, because the user could set values to empty.
 * Go to Webapps, create New Visual Webapp, pick Data Editing (this component is provided by the plugin).
   * ![](new_visual_webapp.png)
   * ![](new_visual_webapp_2.png)
 * The webapp settings interface has several sections...
   * Under "Data" you can choose a dataset, list primary keys and editable columns (note that a column can't be both). ![](data_editing_webapp_params_1.png) ![](data_editing_webapp_params_2.png)
-  * The "Linked Records" section allows to specify editable columns whose values correspond to primary key values of another dataset.
-This requires the other dataset to be on a SQL connection or to have less than 1,000 records.
+  * The "Linked Records" section allows to specify editable columns whose values correspond to primary key values of another dataset, called the "Linked Dataset".
+One of these two requirements must be met: 1) the Linked Dataset must have less than 1,000 records; OR 2) the Linked Dataset must be on a SQL connection.
   * In the "Layout" section you can choose to freeze editable columns to the right-hand side (which is useful when there are many columns), and to group rows by one or more columns.
   * Additional settings can be provided via the ["editschema" in JSON](editschema).
 * You can now start the webapp backend.
 Behind the scenes, webapp settings such as primary keys and editable columns will be copied into the corresponding _Data Editing_ fields of the chosen dataset (custom fields provided by the plugin).